-The Central Oklahoma Chapter of the National Railway Historical Society (NRHS) was founded in 1972 by railroad enthusiasts, who had interests in modeling, photography, historic preservation, and riding trains.
+The Central Oklahoma Chapter of the National Railway Historical Society (NRHS) was founded in 1972 by railroad enthusiasts who had interests in modeling, photography, historic preservation, and riding trains.
 The Chapter discussed building a museum to be an outlet for sharing their hobby with the public.
 The museum would also be a central repository and display space for the many artifacts and equipment the group was collecting.
-A start was made when some equipment was displayed behind the Kirkpatrick Center until that space was needed for an expansion of that facility.
+A start was made when some equipment was displayed behind the Kirkpatrick Center until the space was needed for an expansion of that facility.
 This required the equipment to be moved from the site and stored on a leased siding at the Oklahoma City Schools Maintenance grounds.
-In 1987 the Chapter moved a portion of the equipment to Watonga, Oklahoma and began running the Watonga Chief Dinner and passenger trains on the AT&L Railroad.
-At the time this was the only operating passenger train in the state and lasted until 1991 when costs began to exceed revenues and required the operation to be shut down.
-Equipment was then stored at Watonga on the AT&L siding as there was no way to move it back to the Oklahoma City school siding, since the connecting track had been removed.
+In 1987 the Chapter moved a portion of the equipment to Watonga, Oklahoma, and began running the Watonga Chief Dinner and passenger trains on the AT&L Railroad.
+At the time, this was the only operating passenger train in the state.
+It lasted until 1991 when costs began to exceed revenues and required the operation to be shut down.
+Equipment was then stored at Watonga on the AT&L siding, as there was no way to move it back to the Oklahoma City school siding, since the connecting track had been removed.

-Lessons were learned with the 1992 trip and the Chapter looked for a way to raise money to help provide a permanent home.
-Again, an opportunity was offered by the Union Pacific in the fall of 1995, with their historic E9 Diesel locomotives and passenger car fleet with seating for over 1600.
+Lessons were learned with the 1992 trip, and the Chapter looked for a way to raise money to help provide a permanent home.
+Again, an opportunity was offered by the Union Pacific in the fall of 1995 with their historic E9 Diesel locomotives and passenger car fleet with seating for over 1600.
 The Chapter set about organizing a very professionally crewed passenger train with corresponding marketing efforts.
-This time over a snowy November 11th and 12th the Chapter sold out both the trip from Oklahoma City to Shawnee and the trip from Oklahoma City to Enid, as well as selling a good number of seats on the Oklahoma City to El Reno trips.
-As a result, the museum had the seed money needed to purchase a museum site.
+This time, over a snowy November 11th and 12th, the Chapter sold out both the trip from Oklahoma City to Shawnee and the trip from Oklahoma City to Enid, as well as selling a good number of seats on the Oklahoma City to El Reno trips.
+As a result, the Chapter had the seed money needed to purchase a museum site.

-Because the museum had done so well with the COPTA lease, the museum approached COPTA in early 2002 to renew the lease adding an addition ½ mile right of way south to the Union Pacific live track and extending it to the north one mile from NE 36st Street to NE 50th Street, which was the end of the track.
+Because the Museum had done so well with the COPTA lease, the Museum approached COPTA in early 2002 to renew the lease, adding an addition ½ mile right of way south to the Union Pacific live track and extending it to the north one mile from NE 36st Street to NE 50th Street, which was the end of the track.
 Once again, based on the professionalism of the members, COPTA agreed to the new lease with the additional right of way.
-This allowed the museum to then clear and relay over 1600 feet of rail to tie the museum track to live rail resulting in a length of operation of 3 miles.
-Over the Christmas-New Year’s holiday season in 2002, with the rail tied in, the AT&L Railroad and the Union Pacific Railroad moved the stored equipment from Watonga to Oklahoma City and onto the Museum’s track.
+This allowed the Museum to then clear and re-lay over 1600 feet of rail to tie the Museum track to live rail resulting in a length of operation of 3 miles.
+Over the Christmas-New Year’s holiday season in 2002, with the rail tied in, the AT&L Railroad and the Union Pacific Railroad moved the stored equipment from Watonga to Oklahoma City and onto the Museum’s tracks.
 The dream was becoming a reality.
-Without support and cooperation of COPTA the ORM would not be located where it is today.
+Without support and cooperation of COPTA, the ORM would not be located where it is today.

-The efforts of the museum have been and continue to be supported by many people and organizations including; members of the Chapter, former State Senator Dave Herbert, the BNSF Railway, the Union Pacific Railroad, the A-OK Railroad, Farmrail, the Kiamichi Railroad, Bob Hussey Construction, Bags Inc., COPTA, the City of Oklahoma City and the many visitors who visit the museum annually.
-The museum is also a member of the Oklahoma Community Foundation which allows donations to be made and invested on behalf of the museum.
-The museum is a 501 c Non Profit tax exempt Oklahoma Corporation and as of this time, has no debt and operates with in its budget on an annual basis.
+The efforts of the Museum have been and continue to be supported by many people and organizations including; members of the Chapter, former State Senator Dave Herbert, the BNSF Railway, the Union Pacific Railroad, the A-OK Railroad, Farmrail, the Kiamichi Railroad, Bob Hussey Construction, Bags Inc., COPTA, the City of Oklahoma City, and the many visitors who visit the Museum annually.
+The Museum is also a member of the Oklahoma City Community Foundation which allows donations to be made and invested on behalf of the Museum.
+The Museum is a 501 c Non Profit tax exempt Oklahoma Corporation and, as of this time, has no debt: it operates within its budget on an annual basis.
 The growing membership, of approximately 180 members, has around 50 active members.
-Railroad operations are under the Federal Railroad Administration (FRA) and the museum is a member of the Association of Railway Museums (ARM), the Tourist Railway Association, Inc. (TRAIN), Frontier Country Tourism, and an associate member of the Adventure District of Oklahoma City.
+Railroad operations are under the Federal Railroad Administration (FRA), and the Museum is a member of the Association of Railway Museums (ARM), the Tourist Railway Association, Inc. (TRAIN), Frontier Country Tourism, and an associate member of the Adventure District of Oklahoma City.